itsxwang/software-development/Computer-Science-Core/servers.md

     - Using tools like wireshark we can see all the  network packets sent and received.

 - [Web Servers](https://youtu.be/VXmvM2QtuMU?si=6Wu_zh4OOLwV_gxH&t=277)
-    - Like game servers web severs are also programs running on some system.
+    - Like game servers, web severs are also programs running on some system.
 NGINX and Apache are just programs implementing web servers.
 So You can use client like browser to access data from web servers.

 - [A server is just a program](https://youtu.be/VXmvM2QtuMU?si=FnELvhpCFHZTHuG8&t=310)